 The doctor may order a brain scan to identify potential causes, like a tumor, or determine which area of the brain is affected.

 After diagnosis, the patient may be given anti-seizure medication.
 Once the patient regains consciousness or responsiveness, the doctor will ask about medical history, symptoms, and triggers.

 Family First ER Offers Emergency Care for Seizure Victims

 Understanding the signs and symptoms of a seizure can help someone regain control of their life.
 It’s critical to know the location of the nearest medical center.

-Family First ER in Baytown, Texas, is staffed with medical professionals who can care for most medical emergencies.
+Family First ER is staffed with medical professionals who can care for most medical emergencies.
 Our doctors and nurses are fully prepared to handle seizures and other medical emergencies with state-of-the-art diagnostic equipment.